 The only wiggle room is finding the balance of force needed per baked potato.
 It’s not rocket science and the worst consequence of aggressive dropping is the skin of the potato may break.
 Gravity does the job.

-A Potatoes Best Friend
+A Potatoes Best Friend To Make The Best Mashed Potatoes

 The ricer is a kitchen tool I have used for many years and will guarantee smooth mashed potatoes!
 Okay if you are a lumpy mashed potato fan this may not be for you, but if you love smooth and creamy mashed potatoes then the ricer is definitely the tool of choice.
+Mashed Cauliflower has become a go to substitute for mashed potatoes and you cannot go wrong with a ricer for mashing cauliflower.

 It does take an extra step to rice the boiled or baked potatoes, but the result is worth it.
 The ricer is very versatile for vegetables and the perfect tool to try mashed cauliflower or sweet potatoes.
 Any vegetable that is soft once prepared can be riced.
 I highly recommend the ricer as a must have tool for the kitchen.